-Law requires USDA to decide what ingredients are from GE organisms; labels to be added on foods using words, pictures or a scannable bar code for smartphones.
-Not yet implemented
+Law requires USDA to decide what ingredients in food are from GE organisms; labels to be added using words, pictures or a scannable bar code for smartphones.
+Starting in 2020.

 - Regulatory oversight

 - Lack of peer-reviewed food safety tests

 - Labeling

 - Environmental issues

 - Some additional food for thought...